Jero786/ipsy-code-challenge/README.md

 * Immutablejs: For performance reason, allowing us to perform shallow equality and avoid unheeded rendering. (only for container component and reducer layer.
 In order to avoid problems when handling data, try to minimize the interoperability, and only keep your container component with immutable info.
 Lets dumb components with native objects.
 * Lodash: For cross browsing support, performance and reliable way to handler data. (only for dump component and action creators).
 * Prettier/husky/lint-staged/Eslint, Help us to avoid commit and push some code that don't follow with the default standards of the project and also prevent to push some code that don't pass the UT.
 (It's already configure airbnb, and eslint:recommended practices)
+* Following in each part of the app SRP (Single responsibility principle).
+One reason to change.
+Each module/class/function has their own level of the abstraction.

 ## Spotify API integration